Duty / GST - Frequently asked questions

 - Apply for a tariff advice by completing a B102 (Application for Tariff Advice), for each "invoice"item.
 You should submit illustrative descriptive material (IDM) with your Tariff Advice Application.
 IDM may include, but is not limited to, photographs, website addresses, a sample of your product, product specifications, etc. This IDM will assist Customs in classifying your goods.

 For further information on GST refer to the Australian Taxation Office website.

 The laws about duty and GST apply to all imported goods, including gifts.
 When a gift is sent to you from overseas, the law states that you are the importer of the gift.

 The gift concession has been revoked because it allowed inconsistent tax treatment of imported alcoholic beverages and tobacco products when compared with locally bought products.
-Although the gift concession has been revoked, gifts and any goods brought to Australia (except alcohol and tobacco) valued at AU$1,000 or less do not attract duty or Goods and Services Tax (GST).
-Goods imported over AU$1,000 are required to submit detailed information (an import declaration) and pay the applicable duty, taxes and Customs and Border Protection processing charges.
+Although the gift concession has been revoked, gifts and any goods brought to Australia (except alcohol and tobacco) valued at A$1,000 or less do not attract duty or GST.
+Goods imported over A$1,000 are required to submit detailed information (an import declaration) and pay the applicable duty, taxes and Customs and Border Protection processing charges.

 Note however that alcohol and tobacco are excluded from this threshold and duty and GST will be payable on these goods regardless of the value.
 If you have imported wine the Wine Equalisation Tax (WET) may also apply.